ligato/docs/docs/user-guide/concepts.md

 Recommended tool to manage Redis database is the `redis-cli` tool.

+!!! note "Important"
-**Important note:** the Redis server is by default started with keyspace event notifications disabled.
+    The Redis server is by default started with keyspace event notifications disabled.
 It means, no data change events are forwarded to the Agent watcher.
 To enable it, use `config SET notify-keyspace-events KA` command directly in the `redis-cli`, or change the settings in the Redis server startup config.

 ### Consul